NVlabs/VILA/README.md

 ### Step-3: Supervised fine-tuning

-This is the last stage of VILA training, in which we tune the model to follow multimodal instructions on a subset of M3IT, FLAN and ShareGPT4V.
+This is the last stage of Cosmos Nemotron training, in which we tune the model to follow multimodal instructions on a subset of M3IT, FLAN and ShareGPT4V.
 This stage runs on a 8xA100 node.

 ```bash
 bash scripts/NVILA-Lite/sft.sh runs/train/nvila-8b-pretraining <alias to data>